dotnet/orleans-docs/src/docs/grains/grain_versioning/compatible_grains.md

 ### Definition

-A grain interface version Vn can be be backward compatible with Vm if:
+A grain interface version Vn can be backward compatible with Vm if:

   - The name of the interface didn't change (or the overridden typecode)
   - All public methods present in the Vm version are in the Vn version. __It is important that